Skip to Content

 General information about clinical trials is also available from the NCI Web site.

 This posttreatment section has been especially prepared for those individuals with cancer who have been off all antineoplastic therapy for at least 6 months.
 The rationale for creating a separate section is twofold.
-First, the etiology of problems is different for individuals receiving treatment versus those who are no longer receiving therapy.
+First, the etiology of problems is different for individuals undergoing treatment versus those who are no longer undergoing therapy.
 Second, intervention strategies and information can be better tailored so that there will be a greater likelihood of meeting the needs of these two distinct populations.

 Fatigue is a separate and distinct problem for individuals after treatment is completed.
 Many theories have been proposed to explain the etiology of fatigue in the patient undergoing treatment and to explain the impact of that treatment on quality of life.
 Many of these theories, however, do not apply to the posttreatment population.
-Nonetheless, fatigue continues to be a major issue for individuals who are no longer receiving therapy and who are considered to be disease free.
+Nonetheless, fatigue continues to be a major issue for individuals who are no longer undergoing therapy and who are considered to be disease free.

 There is evidence that fatigue significantly affects the quality of life of cancer survivors.
 The experience of fatigue in cancer survivors is quite similar to the experience of patients with chronic fatigue syndrome in the general medical setting.
 Few studies have been done that indicate the impact of fatigue on quality of life, but some examples follow:

-Although many studies document the incidence of fatigue in those who are no longer receiving cancer treatment, the specific mechanism of fatigue remains unknown.
+Although many studies document the incidence of fatigue in those who are no longer undergoing cancer treatment, the specific mechanism of fatigue remains unknown.
 Because fatigue is a multifaceted problem, determining its etiology is difficult.

 The information available regarding fatigue in survivors of childhood cancer is from the literature describing the physiologic and cognitive effects following treatment.
 In one study, cognitive outcomes were evaluated in children 3 to 4 years after diagnosis of brain tumors.
 Fatigue was a factor in poor school performance.